1.3. The Environment During Propagation¶

 The

-stores data relating to altitude, flight angles, atmospheric properties, etc. Follow the links for their detailed description.
-TheFlightConditions
+FlightConditionsclass, and its derived classAtmosphericFlightConditionsstores data relating to altitude, flight angles, atmospheric properties, etc. Follow the links for their detailed description.
+TheFlightConditionsbase class pointer is obtained from thegetFlightConditionsfunction of aBodyobject.

 Note